shaypal5/awesome-twitter-data/README.rst

 * `Weather-sentiment <https://data.world/crowdflower/weather-sentiment>`_

+* `Crowdflower Gender Classifier Data <https://data.world/crowdflower/gender-classifier-data>`_ [20k] - Contributors were asked to simply view a Twitter profile and judge whether the user was a male, a female, or a brand (non-individual).
+The dataset contains 20,000 rows, each with a user name, a random tweet, account profile and image, location, and even link and sidebar color.

 * `Sanders Analytics <http://www.sananalytics.com/lab/twitter-sentiment/>`_ {?} [5k]- Use Internet Archive's `Wayback Machine <https://archive.org/web/>`_ to get the data.
 The dataset consists of 5513 hand-classified tweets.
 Each tweet was classified with respect to one of four different topics.